Our view: The speaker's car

-Mariano, the 30-year lawmaker elevated to speaker to succeed Robert DeLeo in December, stumbled, to put it charitably, while attending an event in the South End on Tuesday for state Rep. Jon Santiago, who is running for mayor of Boston.
+Mariano, a 30-year lawmaker elevated to speaker to succeed Robert DeLeo in December, stumbled, to put it charitably, while attending an event in the South End last week for state Rep. Jon Santiago, who is running for mayor of Boston.

 Instead of basking in an endorsement, Santiago spent the rest of the day tiptoeing around its offensive delivery, which besmirched a Boston neighborhood.

-Those weren't even the worst comments Mariano made this week.
-That distinction is an interview he gave to the Boston Globe in light of its reporting on responsibility for the deadly COVID-19 outbreak at the Holyoke Soldiers Home, wherein Mariano deflected questions about Gov. Charlie Baker's role in slipshod oversight of the facility.
+Those weren’t even the worst comments Mariano made last week.
+That distinction is an interview he gave to The Boston Globe in light of its reporting on responsibility for the deadly COVID-19 outbreak at the Holyoke Soldiers’ Home, wherein Mariano deflected questions about Gov. Charlie Baker’s role in slipshod oversight of the facility.

-Needless to say, the disappointments are piling up for the still-new House speaker.
-His shrugs and offensive comments are made even more worse given that his ascendence into this leadership role was fait accompli, the result of backroom arrangements among Democrats, than any real choice and voice of the members of the state House of Representatives.
+The disappointments are piling up for the still-new House speaker.
+His shrugs and offensive comments are made even worse given that his ascendance into this leadership role was fait accompli, the result of backroom arrangements among Democrats, rather than any real choice and voice of the members of the state House of Representatives.

 ||||